Contractor’s Guide to PPP Second Draw Loans

 This article was originally published in New York Construction Report on February 4, 2021.

 Carl Oliveri Carl Oliveri is the Construction Practice Leader and a partner at Grassi.
-Carl possesses over 20 years of experience advising owners and executives within the Construction industry, particularly in regards to project-centric and companywide financial modeling, operational strategy development, financial statement accounting services and income tax method analysis.
-This extensive industry experience allows him to provide insight and advice to construction clients on marketplace...
+He has over 25 years of experience advising owners and executives in the Construction industry, particularly in project-centric and companywide financial modeling, operational strategy development, financial statement accounting services and income tax method analysis.
+This extensive industry experience allows him to provide insight and advice to construction clients on marketplace trends and...
 Read full bio